 When any files are deleted permanently from the computer, the system only erases information such as date modified, size, and the file type from its registry.
 But the actual data on the file still remains on the disk.
 However, there is a way to recover this data from the drive.
 You can do so by using trusted data recovery software.

 Files disappeared from the desktop can be difficult to find and access.
 These missing files cannot be directly accessed from the computer’s interface.
 However, an effective data recovery tool such as Remo Recover and surpass the restrictions of the computer and access the hidden data.
-The advance scan engine of the tool scans the drive sector by sector to recover the disappeared files.
+The advanced scan engine of the tool scans the drive sector by sector to recover the disappeared files.
 Download and install the software for free now.

 Steps to Recover Disappeared Files from Mac